 The Medicare beneficiary must be admitted to the hospital.
 “Held for observation” doesn’t trigger Medicare coverage for long-term care.

 After the first 20 days, Medicare may cover a portion of the next 80 days.
 During this time the Medicare beneficiary must pay the daily deductible or coinsurance fee.
-In 2019, the daily deductible is $170.50.
+In 2022, the daily deductible is $194.50.
+In 2023 it increases to $200.00.
 Depending on your supplemental plan, this cost may be covered.

 Beyond 100 days, Medicare covers very little in the way of custodial care.
 Recent studies report that on average Medicare pays for about 22 days of long-term care.
 The limiting requirement is that most beneficiaries do not need skilled care daily longer than about 25 days.

 A Medicare supplement policy, also known as a Medigap plan, is private insurance that helps pay for some of the gaps in Medicare coverage.
 Depending on the defined coverage of a specific Medigap policy it may pick up costs not paid by Medicare, but the costs must be for a service defined by the CMS.

 Medigap plans are standardized by the CMS.
 For example, every insurance carrier that offers Plan G must provide the specific minimum coverage defined by CMS.
 The primary difference in Medigap plans is the pricing by private companies.